Bayt-al-Hikmah/React/Workshop3/Workshop3.md

 To achieve this, we use the standard library: **React Router**.
 ### Setting Up The Router
-To use routing,First we need to install `react-router-dom` using `npm install react-router-dom` then we it to our ``App.js`` file.
-Think of these as the building blocks of our navigation system.
+To use routing,First we need to install `react-router-dom` using `npm install react-router-dom` then we import it to our ``App.js`` file.
 ```jsx
 import { BrowserRouter, Routes, Route, Link } from 'react-router-dom';